ldy5413/interview-assistant/README.md

 # Real-time Speech to Text Application

-This is a real-time speech-to-text application that uses OpenAI's Whisper model to transcribe audio from your microphone and provides real-time translation and AI-powered question answering.
+This is an interview assistant with real-time speech-to-text feature that uses OpenAI's Whisper model to transcribe audio from your microphone and provides real-time translation and AI-powered question answering.

 ## Requirements